 Earplugs For Concerts

-For concerts, where you're looking at about about 3 hours of live music, I'd recommend a “musician's earplug” like the Earaser or Etymotic ER20XS or ER20, or the Eargasm High Fidelity Earplugs.
-These earplugs are designed to allow you to hear and enjoy music as it was meant to be heard, simply at safer levels, without the muffled sound and distortion of traditional earplugs.
+For concerts, where you're looking at about about 3 hours of live music, I'd recommend a “musician's earplug”.
+These include the Earaser or Etymotic ER20XS and the Eargasm High Fidelity Earplugs.
+These models are designed to allow you to hear and enjoy music simply at safer levels.
+Musicians earplugs attenuate sound without the muffled sound and distortion of traditional hearing protection.
 In addition, these earplugs are re-usable, which is helps make the cost a better value if you are a regular concert-goer.

-For me, the comfort level of these earplugs isn't as high as custom or foam for very extended use, but they are plenty comfortable for a concert that only lasts a few hours.
-If you're a regular concert fan, you owe it yourself and your hearing to get a good pair of earplugs.
-For everyone who says earplugs ruin live music, you simply haven't tried a pair of high fidelity earplugs like these.
+For me, the comfort level of these models isn't as high as custom or foam for very extended use.
+However, they are plenty comfortable for a concert that only lasts a few hours.
+If you're a regular concert fan, you owe it yourself and your hearing to use hearing protection.
+For everyone who says earplugs ruin live music, you simply haven't tried a pair of high fidelity options like these.

 Earplugs For Music Festivals